The Risks and Benefits of 23andMe DNA Analysis

 23andMe Testing: You're Putting Yourself At Personal Risk

 Do you care about this information so much that you could risk not being able to get life insurance or long term care insurance?
 If an insurance company gains access to your data, then these could be the consequences not only for you but potentially also for your relatives who did NOT consent to having their DNA tested.

 Is genealogy information so important to you that you could risk a possible data breach?
 Regardless of what 23andMe says about their security and privacy protocols, think about hackers and the value of all that data in one place.

 If data systems can be breached at the IRS, Target, Home Depot, Anthem, AOL, Heartland, Ebay, JPMorganChase, and other large organizations, what makes 23andMe and their corporate partners immune?
 If you think you're not at risk, you're fooling yourself.

-No Longer Available: Risk Assessment for Health Condidtions
+Risk Assessment for Health Conditions

 I received the full "benefit" of 23andMe services prior to the December 2013 FDA involvement, when they were supposedly unimpeded by government intervention.
 I was left with a big "so what?"
 Today's consumers who grasp at the even more watered down health reports should consider that carefully.